lxxjs/MorningStar/README.md

 The scraper will:

 1. Launch a Chromium browser
-2. Warm up a session (accept cookies, prime connections)
-3. Scrape all configured ISINs concurrently (default: 8 workers, 3 pages per fund)
+2. Scrape all configured ISINs concurrently (default: 8 workers, 3 pages per fund)
-4. Save results to `output/morningstar_scraped.xlsx`
+3. Save results to `output/morningstar_scraped.xlsx`

 ### Configure